Tibial Plateau Leveling Osteotomy (TPLO) Homecare Instructions

 There will be additional charges for all future radiographs along with sedation if necessary.

-The staff at Edinger Surgical Options appreciated the opportunity to assist you and your family veterinarian with your companion's health care needs.
+The staff at Edinger Surgical Options appreciated the opportunity to assist you and your family veterinarian with your dog's health care needs.
 If you have any questions, please feel free to contact us at any time.